Become a Docker Power User with Microsoft VS Code

 • Learn to Debug your Docker projects

-• Enable Remote Development to initialise VS Code inside containers
+• Enable Remote Development to initialize VS Code inside containers

 • Become a Docker Power User!!